danibishop/danibishop.github.io/_posts/2022-11-24-en-an-agile-budgeting-proposal.md

 * Provider tries to maximize the project ROI (=maximize income per time unit)
 * Provider has a queue of projects to work on and/or values the importance of free earned time
 * Customer and provider assume that the context when starting a project **will** change during the execution of it and nobody should be blamed for that, nor charged.
+* Budget release is proportional to the elapsed time.
+This might not reflect all situations, but it is generally a good approximation.

 ## Hypothesis